mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_curve.rst

 .. image:: /images/en/Ghost_linear.gif

-If we select frame 12 and press :guilabel:`Add New Keyframe` A new opacity keyframe is added on that spot.
+If we select frame 12 and press :guilabel:`Add New Keyframe` a new opacity keyframe will be added on that spot.
 We can set this frame to 100% and set frame 0 to 0% for this effect.

 .. image:: /images/en/Ghost_linear_in-out.gif